 The mission at Arizona State Parks is managing and conserving Arizona’s natural, cultural and recreational resources for the benefit of the people both in our parks and through our partners.
 Our vision is for Arizona State Parks to be indispensable to the economies, communities and environments of Arizona.

 All State of Arizona government jobs can be found at one site: http://www.hr.az.gov/AZStateJobs/.
 You can search for current job openings by job description, keyword, job type or job name.
 At the site, you can create an account, upload your resume and apply for current vacancies.
 This is the only method to apply for jobs with Arizona State Parks.

-If you wish to only view and/or apply for Arizona State Parks jobs, press the “Search For Jobs” button, type AZPARKS in the Keyword Field, and then press Search.
+If you wish to only view and/or apply for Arizona State Parks jobs, search by agency: Parks, Arizona State.

 Selection: Resumes submitted through AZStateJobs.gov will be evaluated by State Parks Recruitment Staff and referred to the hiring supervisor.
 Should qualifications match that of an open position, the resume may be forwarded to the hiring authority for consideration.
 You will be contacted only if the hiring supervisor wishes to pursue your background further.
 A valid Class D Arizona Driver's License is required at time of appointment for most jobs.
 All relevant information is subject to verification.

 Location: Most Parks are located away from the major urban areas of the State.
 Please review our Arizona State Parks Map for locations.

 Pre-Employment Medical/Physical Requirement: Employment in these positions is contingent upon the passing of a medical/physical examination, which includes testing of ability to lift 50 pounds.
 This exam will be coordinated with the State of Arizona Human Resources Division, Occupational Health Services and paid for by the State of Arizona.